» Publishing Modules to the Terraform Enterprise Private Module Registry

 Since the registry relies on VCS repositories for most of its data, you must ensure your module repositories are in a format it can understand.
 A module repository must meet all of the following requirements before you can add it to the registry:

 Available in a connected VCS provider.
 The repository must be in one of your configured VCS providers, and TFE's VCS user account must have admin access to the repository.
 (Since the registry uses webhooks to import new module versions, it needs admin access to create those webhooks.)
+For GitLab, the repository must be in the main organization or group, not in any subgroups.

 One module per repository.
 The registry cannot use combined repositories with multiple modules.